gotchoices/MyCHIPs/doc/learn-tally.md

 ### Tally Parts
 Like a split tally, a digital tally has two parts, a stock and a foil.
-The stock (which was often longer) is held by the party who normally provides a product or service and so is normally owed value for the transaction.
+The stock (which was often longer) is held by the party (the [stock holder](https://languagehat.com/stock/)) who normally provides a product or service and so is normally owed value for the transaction.
 We will call this the Vendor.
 The foil (or ["short end of the stick"](https://english.stackexchange.com/questions/283103/what-is-the-origin-of-get-a-hold-of-the-short-wrong-end-of-the-stick?noredirect=1&lq=1))